Rick Ankiel: Return to the majors

 On August 9, 2007, the Cardinals promoted Ankiel from Memphis after a roster spot was vacated by Scott Spiezio's departure.
 In his first game, Ankiel batted second and played right field.
 In his first at bat, he received a prolonged standing ovation from the St. Louis crowd.
 During the seventh inning, he hit a three-run home run off Doug Brocail to right field to help the Cardinals defeat the San Diego Padres, 5–0.
 It was his first home run in the majors since April 2000 (as a pitcher), and made him the first player since Clint Hartung (1947) to hit his first major league home run as a pitcher and then hit a home run as a position player.
 The player before Hartung who accomplished this was Babe Ruth.
 After the game, Tony La Russa said that his only happier moment as a Cardinal was when they won the 2006 World Series.
 Two days later, against the Dodgers on August 11, Ankiel drew three standing ovations.
 He had three hits, including two home runs and three RBIs and made a spectacular catch in right field.

-Ankiel's comeback prompted syndicated columnist Charles Krauthammer to write on August 17, 2007:
+Ankiel's comeback led syndicated columnist Charles Krauthammer to write on August 17:

 Ankiel hit his first grand slam in St. Louis against left-hander Eddie Guardado of the Cincinnati Reds on August 31 with the team trailing, 4–3, for an 8–5 win that broke a tie with Red Schoendienst for La Russa for most wins by a Cardinals manager.
 In a home game against the Pittsburgh Pirates on September 6, he recorded his second two–home run game of the season with a 3-for-4, 7-RBI effort, along with an over-the-shoulder catch in deep right field.
-On September 23, Ankiel had his first walk-off hit, a two-run triple to win the last Sunday Night Baseball game of the season – against the Astros, 4–3.
+On September 23, Ankiel had his first walk-off hit, a two-run triple to beat the Astros 4–3 on the last Sunday Night Baseball game of the season.

 Ankiel finished the year with a .285 batting average, 11 home runs, 39 RBIs, a .328 on-base percentage, .535 slugging percentage, and an .863 OPS in 47 games and 172 at-bats.
-The Cardinals, who had won division titles from 2004 to 2006 and the 2006 World Series, finished 2007 with a 78–84 record and missed the playoffs.
+The Cardinals, coming off a 2006 World Series title and three consecutive division championships, finished 2007 with a 78–84 record and missed the playoffs.

-Following the season, Ankiel admitted to using human growth hormone (HGH), but said he was following doctor's orders.
+Following the season, Ankiel admitted to using human growth hormone (HGH) but said he was following doctor's orders.
 HGH was not banned by Major League Baseball until 2005.
-Major League Baseball concluded that there was insufficient evidence of any wrongdoing by Ankiel.
+An MLB investigation concluded that there was insufficient evidence that Ankiel violated the league's drug policy.